-1.2 Composition of this document
+1.3 Composition of this document

 This document contains the analysis of the Minimum Safeguards as included in Article 3 and Article 18 of the EU Taxonomy Regulation5.
-Section 2 presents the wording of the relevant articles and recitals6 in respect of Minimum Safeguards and contains an initial analysis of the i) the sub-components of the relevant articles and referenced regulations, such as the SFDR, and ii) its potential relevance for the economic activities of Sections 7.2 - 7.7 ("Construction and Real Estate") of the Climate Delegated Act.
+Section 2 presents the wording of the relevant articles and recitals6 in respect of Minimum Safeguards and contains an initial analysis of the i) the sub-components of the relevant articles and referenced regulations, such as the SFDR, and ii) its potential relevance for the economic activities of Sections 7.1-7.7 ("Construction and Real Estate") of the Climate Delegated Act and corresponding economic activities such as 3.1 and 3.5.

-Section 3 contains a summary of relevant publications om MS. Section 4 expands on the Standards included in Article 18.1 and Section 5 describes the references included in Article 18.2.
-The guidance on how to interpret and apply the Minimum Safeguards in respect of the economic activity 'Construction & Real Estate' is presented in Section 6.
-Section 7 contains a brief conclusion and discussion.
+Section 3 contains a summary of relevant publications om MS. Section 4 discusses the recent development and Section 5 expands on the Standards included in Article 18.1.
+Article 18.2 is discussed in Section 6.
+The guidance on how to interpret and apply the Minimum Safeguards in respect of the economic activity 'Construction & Real Estate' is presented in Section 7.
+Section 8 contains a brief conclusion and discussion.

-^{5 (}EU) 2020/852
+5 (EU) 2020/852

-6 "recitals" are introductory statements that provide explanations or justifications for the main provisions of a regulation.
+^{6 &}quot;recitals" are introductory statements that provide explanations or justifications for the main provisions of a regulation.